A textual analysis of Earthlings and Sayaka Murata’s controversial, disturbing dystopia – where hell is other people.

 - Fairy tale wolves threaten to eat up their heroines; here Natsuki and co. devour their enemies quite literally.

-While it would be comforting to resolve Earthlings’ tricky subject matter as a revisionist fairy tale where the little girl slays the wolf (she does), there’s no happy ending.
+It would be comforting to resolve Earthlings’ tricky subject matter as a revisionist fairy tale.
+Yet while the little girl does indeed slay the wolf, there’s no happy ever after.

 Similarly, the book’s real horror isn’t from supernatural elements but the intense loneliness of its children, and the evil done to them.

 Earthlings is an ambiguous, fantastical tale that almost masks its simple premise: it’s about a child who’s abused by the adults who should look after her.

 Natsuki’s story works in a few ways.
 Firstly, it’s a frank recollection of abuse, at times recast as fantasy – similar, perhaps, to the way children interpret things they can’t quite grasp.

 As a survival manual, it also explains Natsuki’s strategy for coping.
 She has to put distance between self and society to stay alive … though it’s not enough to stop the psychological damage.

 She calls herself a magician.
 That is, she gives herself the power to defeat her abusers because adults won’t help.
 She later uses the power in what she believes is a literal sense.
 She kills her teacher – but experiences it as a Disney-style battle of inanimate objects and good and evil.